 - #6: People will think you bought it at a bakery (or one of those pie restaurants).

-Here’s a little something about how it comes together: The sweet, creamy base is heated in a saucepan until the mixture begins to thicken.
+The sweet, creamy base is heated in a saucepan until the mixture begins to thicken.

 It should look a little something like this.